ncbi/robotframework-pageobjects/README.md

 In Robot, the default report, written to report.html should be sufficient for human-readable results of a test-run.
 You can always use XSLT to transform output.xml or xunit output to generate  a custom report.
 If this still doesn't suffice, you can use Robot's listener interface.
 This provides hooks into Robot's test life-cycle which allows you to do any kind of custom reporting or actions you want.

-Remember that TeamCity can parse xunit output within a run-configuration, so there's no need to do anything apart from generating xunit output and adjusting your build configuration to get TeamCity working with IFT output.
+Remember that TeamCity can parse xunit output within a run-configuration, so there's no need to do anything apart from generating xunit output and adjusting your build configuration to get TeamCity working with  output.
 In TeamCity, add the "XML report processing" build feature under your run configuration and choose "Ant Junit" as the report type.
 Debugging Robot runs

 You can use the log method to log debug messages to console or to output.xml or log.html.
 If you are getting an error and want to see the